Age Restrictions in Japan: Drinking, Smoking, Voting & More

 Be aware that, while some wards and prefectures have taken steps toward recognizing it and even in some cases issuing certificates which are not legally binding, same-sex marriage is still not legal in Japan.
 However, in cases of transsexual couples where one partner is legally recognized as a man and the other as a woman, the usual marriage laws do apply.

 Marriage application procedures do require several documents, including a certificate of civil marriage registration (called the kekkon todoke) and, if your partner is Japanese, their family registry (basically a family tree, known as a koseki tohon).
 At whatever stage you are in the process, it is advisable to have a valid passport, your residence card, as well as an official inkan or hanko (an ink stamp you use for bank accounts, rental agreements, etc.) so that you can verify your identity at all times.
 Marriage application can be a long process, but it is worth it in the end!
+You can learn more about marriage registration in Japan by checking "A Guide to Getting Married in Japan."
 After all the paperwork is complete, a wedding isn’t far behind.
 Learn more about Japanese weddings here:

 Mandatory Education Age